SaifMusyanto/referme-api/README.md

 # referme-api
-Backend Side of ReferMe

-ReferMe is an innovative startup dedicated to revolutionizing the affiliate marketing space.
+Frontend Side of ReferMe - ReferMe is an innovative startup dedicated to revolutionizing the affiliate marketing space.
 Our platform empowers affiliates to streamline their operations by offering a centralized hub to manage and monitor their referral links.

 Core Features Effortless Link Management Affiliators can store, organize, and access their affiliate links with ease, ensuring quick and efficient usage.